MusaibNagani/ResearchCodes/README.md

 ---

+### **Outlier Detection Algorithm**
+- **Objective**: Identify anomalies or potential outliers in datasets using k-NN principles.
+- **Dataset**: `data1.xls` (Real-world dataset for credit card default prediction).
+- **Steps**:
+  1. Load the dataset and preprocess it by removing non-numeric columns and handling missing values.
+  2. Normalize features using standard scaling.
+  3. Apply k-NN to compute distances and derive anomaly scores:
+     - For each point, calculate the mean distance to its k-nearest neighbors.
+     - Define anomalies as points with anomaly scores exceeding a certain threshold (e.g., 95th percentile).
+  4. Visualize results using PCA for dimensionality reduction and plotting.
+  5. Analyze the impact of different k values and distance metrics (Euclidean, Manhattan, Cosine) on anomaly detection.
+- **Output**:
+  - Scatter plots with anomalies highlighted.
+  - Histogram of anomaly scores with threshold marked.
+  - List of detected anomalies with their scores and indices.

+---

 ## Additional Insights and Learning Outcomes
 - **Project 1**: Develop a deep understanding of k-NN and implement it from scratch.
 - **Project 2**: Visualize and analyze how k-NN adapts to various dataset geometries.
 - **Project 3**: Learn preprocessing techniques and optimize k-NN for better robustness.
 - **Project 4**: Explore adversarial learning and understand k-NN vulnerabilities.
+- **Outlier Detection Algorithm**: Gain hands-on experience with anomaly detection techniques, visualization, and analysis.